-- Formally introduced by Eli Biham and Adi Shamir [4]. - Can be used to distinguish an n-bit block cipher. - Considers the distribution of output differences for the non-linear components of the cipher (e.g. the S-Box). - Constructs differential characteristics for a number of rounds N that are valid with probability p.
+- Formally introduced by Eli Biham and Adi Shamir [4]. - Can be used to distinguish an n-bit block cipher. - Considers the distribution of differences through the cipher. - Constructs differential characteristics for a number of rounds N that are valid with probability p.